wso2/docs-choreo-dev/en/docs/tutorials/connect-your-own-github-repository-to-choreo.md

 By default, Choreo provides a source repository from an internal Choreo-managed GitHub organization to maintain the configuration of a Choreo component at the time you create it.

 Choreo also allows you to connect your own GitHub repository to maintain the configurations of components you create.
-This capability enables multiple developers to work together on a particular Choreo component by collaborating with pull requests on a shared repository.
+This capability enables multiple developers to work together on a particular Choreo component by collaborating via pull requests on a shared repository.

 You can opt to connect your own GitHub repository to Choreo when you create any of the following components:
 - REST API